Owl: Flight and feathers

 Most owls share an innate ability to fly almost silently and also more slowly in comparison to other birds of prey.
 Most owls live a mainly nocturnal lifestyle and being able to fly without making any noise gives them a strong advantage over prey alert to the slightest sound in the night.
 A silent, slow flight is not as necessary for diurnal and crepuscular owls given that prey can usually see an owl approaching.
-Owls’ feathers are generally larger than the average birds’ feathers, have fewer radiates, longer pennulum, and achieve smooth edges with different rachis structures.
+Owls' feathers are generally larger than the average birds' feathers, have fewer radiates, longer pennulum, and achieve smooth edges with different rachis structures.
 Serrated edges along the owl's remiges bring the flapping of the wing down to a nearly silent mechanism.
 The serrations are more likely reducing aerodynamic disturbances, rather than simply reducing noise.
 The surface of the flight feathers is covered with a velvety structure that absorbs the sound of the wing moving.
 These unique structures reduce noise frequencies above 2 kHz, making the sound level emitted drop below the typical hearing spectrum of the owl's usual prey and also within the owl's own best hearing range.
 This optimizes the owl's ability to silently fly to capture prey without the prey hearing the owl first as it flies, and to hear any noise the prey makes.
 It also allows the owl to monitor the sound output from its flight pattern.

-The feather adaption that allows silent flight means that barn owl feathers are not waterproof.
-To retain the softness and silent flight, the barn owl cannot use the preen oil or powder dust that other species use for waterproofing.
-In wet weather, they cannot hunt and this may be disastrous during the breeding season.
-Barn owls are frequently found drowned in livestock drinking troughs, since they land to drink and bathe, but are unable to climb out.
-Owls can struggle to keep warm, because of their lack of waterproofing, so large numbers of downy feathers help them to retain body heat.
+The disadvantage of such feather adaptations for barn owls is that their feathers are not waterproof.
+The adaptations mean that barn owls do not use the uropygial gland, informally the "preen" or "oil" gland, as most birds do, to spread oils across their plumage through preening.
+This makes them highly vulnerable to heavy rain when they are unable to hunt.
+Historically, they would switch to hunting indoors in wet weather, using barns and other agricultural buildings, but the decline in the numbers of these structures in the 20th and 21st centuries has reduced such opportunities.
+The lack of waterproofing means that barn owls are also susceptible to drowning, in drinking troughs and other structures with smooth sides.
+The Barn Owl Trust provides advice on how this can be mitigated, by the installation of floats.